Recommended Food

 For the dry food part, there are a number of excellent high-quality pre-packaged dog meals on the market.
 Choose a brand that includes at least the following options: puppy vs. adult food and small breeds vs maxi (large) breeds (this means at least 4 different recipes according to the combinations !).
 The requirements for each group differ to such an extent that it is hardly possible to market one kind of food that would cover the needs of puppies and adult dogs alike, indifferently of type of breed (small, large).
 Finally, the composition of the food showing the ingredients ("guaranteed analysis") should be detailed on the package, including a recommended feeding guide.

-Food specially designed for BULLDOGS:
+Food especially designed for BULLDOGS:

 A product specially formulated for bulldogs over 12 months old that promotes correct digestion and helps reduce flatulence by means of its highly digestible proteins, insoluble minerals, rice as the only starch source, fructo-oligo-saccharides, and sugar beet pulp.
 The special kibble shape is designed to make it easier for the bulldog to grasp and chew its food.
 Last but not least, the special food formula should help combat epidermal inflammation by means of its combination of vitamins and amino acids, associated with essential omega 6 and omega 3 fatty acids and zinc.